ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-hytrust.md

 HTCC is composed of many internal functional components:
 - Transparent Proxy – provides the proxy functionality for requests to vCenter and ESXi.
 This same mechanism is used for vSphere Client, vSphere Web Client and even SSH to ESXi hosts.
 - Policy Engine – enforces security policies created by the security administrators.
-- Authentication Engine – uniform authentication policy, integrates with Active Directory or LDAP as well as applying multi-factor authentication policy.
+- Authentication Engine – a uniform authentication policy that integrates with Active Directory or LDAP, and applies a multi-factor authentication policy.
 - Inventory Engine – keeps an synchronized inventory of vCenter objects and determines the trust level for ESXi hosts.
 - Compliance Engine – performs configuration assessments and remediation.
 - Logging – Logs every action, regardless of whether it was performed or denied by policy, and, if configured, forwards to syslog server or SIEM tool.